At great risk for Ukraine and Russia, Putin signals a dark endgame

 Ukraine’s Western path

-One critical obstacle to that is a Kyiv political elite that has grown deeply pro-Western over the course of an eight-year war against Russian-backed separatists in the country’s east.
+One critical obstacle to that is a Kyiv political elite that has grown deeply pro-Western.

-Whether Putin intends to replace the leadership with a group of pro-Russian Ukrainians is unclear.
-But he signaled his possible intention to do so in his speech Thursday, when he vowed to “denazify” Ukraine and hold those responsible for Ukraine’s “crimes.”
+How Putin intends to replace the leadership with a group of pro-Russian Ukrainians is unclear.
+But U.S. intelligence has suggested as much and he signaled his possible intention to do so in his speech Thursday, when he vowed to “denazify” Ukraine and hold accountable those responsible for Ukraine’s “crimes.”
 He talked of a new Ukraine that can turn the page on its relationship with Russia.

+While Putin said Russia does not intend to occupy Ukrainian territory, he strongly suggested that his aim was to elevate authorities allied with Moscow and possibly carve up the country using referendums similar to the one the Kremlin organized in Crimea in 2014.

 Russian forces are concentrated in the east, north and south, suggesting they may seek to cut off the western part of Ukraine, a region that didn’t fall within the country’s borders before World War II.
 That portion of the country — which includes the cities of Lviv, Uzhgorod and Ivano-Frankivsk — has long been an epicenter of anti-Moscow sentiment in Ukraine.
 Without that territory, Russia may see the country as controllable by a Moscow-friendly government installed by Russia.